subant05/tiny-mvc/README.md

-# Router Component
+# Tiny MVC

-The router component allows you to create small MVC single page applications.
+The Tiny MVC allows you to create small MVC single page applications.

 ## router()